sandialabs/sandialabs.github.io/about/index.md

 **Collaboration fuels our culture.**

-Welcome to the Sandia National Laboratories software portal&mdash;a hub for open source software produced at the Lab.
+Welcome to the Sandia National Laboratories software portal&mdash;a hub for GitHub-hosted open source software produced at the Lab.

 ### Contact

-If you have any questions, please don't hesitate to contact [Wade Burgess](mailto:pwburge@sandia.gov).

-You can also find us on our mailing list: <wg-1424-ops@sandia.gov>
+If you have any questions, please don't hesitate to contact our mailing list: <wg-1424-ops@sandia.gov>

 Follow us on Twitter for up-to-date information about the latest developments!